Athletics

 The Savannah Morning News honors the top athletes in each sport across the region.
 First-team selections will be recognized at the Coastal Empire High School Sports Awards ceremony, set for June 5th at the Savannah Convention Center where the "Player of the Year" for each sport will also be announced.

 This year’s First Team All–Greater Savannah selections for wrestling are Aiden Simmons and A. J. West.
 Honorable Mention for wrestling were Peter Fallon, Wallace Glover, and Walker Minnich.
 Freshmen Joey Leiter and Wilkes Sabogal received Honorable Mention for their swimming season.
+Basketball Second Team selections were guard Kyree Richards and forward Ca'ron Hall.
 Congratulations Cadets!

 Read More